Njugen/tabflower/README.md

 __src/App.js: The root component__

-The App component acts as Tabeon's root component.
+The App component acts as Tabflower's root component.
 This component is used solely in index.js mentioned above, and renders the groundwork JSX of the app's graphical user interface into the DOM.
 It also holds state data and retrieved updated state data necessary to render correct information in the user interface as a whole.

 The rendered contents contains the following notable components and data passed to them (data are passed as props, defined below):